Skip to main content

 Analyze

 The Analyze tab provides a suite of tools for analyzing datasets.
-These visualizations may be added into Dashboards and embedded as widgets.
+These visualizations can be added into Dashboards and embedded as widgets.

 Summary View